-- 1. The panel will consider the Chairman's reason for voting to grant parole, or the reasons for a lesser denial period than the original panel recommendation, to assist them in determining whether to grant parole or to determine an appropriate period of denial. - 2.
-If the Chairman does not concur in the panel recommendation after further review, the inmate will be rescheduled for a hearing one year from the date of the current parole eligibility, or sooner if the inmate becomes eligible for parole under NRS 213.1215 (Mandatory Release).
+- 1. The panel will consider the chairman's reason for not wanting to deny parole, or the reasons for a lesser denial period than the original panel recommendation, to assist them in determining whether to grant parole or an appropriate period of denial. - 2.
+In the event that the chairman does not concur in the panel recommendation after further review, the prisoner will be rescheduled for a hearing one year from the date of the current parole eligibility.